viettrung9012/clean-code-series/chapter-07.md

 If that exception is checked, then the function signature must add a throws clause.
 But this means that every function that calls our modified function must also be modified either to catch the new exception or to append the appropriate `throws` clause to its signature.
 The net result is a cascade of changes that work their way from the lowest levels of the software to the highest!
-Encapsulation is broken because all functions in the path of a throw must know about details of that low-level exception.
+**Encapsulation is broken** because all functions in the path of a throw must know about details of that low-level exception.

 Checked exceptions can sometimes be useful if we are writing a critical library.

+*My opinion:*
+*If we expecting to recover from an exception, we should make it a checked exception.*
+*Others, make it an unchecked exception.*

 ## Provide Context with Exceptions